Lyngby, Denmark

 Join us on 27 November in Lyngby as we explore global changes challenges faced by the food system, nutrition solutions for healthy ageing, innovations for sustainability and resilience, and our future food landscape.
 Take part in an interactive panel discussion on food safety, expand your knowledge and forge collaborations during this unique networking opportunity.

-This year, we organise the Annual Symposium jointly with our Early Career Scientists event.
-The registration will give you access to both days.
+This year, we organise our Annual Symposium jointly with our Early Career Scientists event, in collaboration with DTU Skylab from Denmark Technical University.
+Registration gives you access to both days.

 Programme